We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 Infections had been dropping steadily over the previous month or two.

-As predicted absolutely no one in authority has suggested these two facts may be connected.
+As predicted, absolutely no one in authority suggested these two facts may be connected.
+Masks wearing in laboratories works, so how dare anyone question that the same will be true on the High Street,

 More of this later.